 The bridges will integrate with the surrounding natural environment, with a simple and clean ‘bridges through the treetops’ design, and clear spans over the two rivers will minimise environmental disturbance to the waterway and aquatic habitat.

 McConnell Dowell was awarded the contract to build Stage 3.
-Works commenced in March 2020 and are expected to be completed by mid-2022.
+Works started in March 2020 and are expected to be completed by mid-2022.

 Piling works underway